EladAssia/Coursera-deep-learning/README.md

 # Coursera-deep-learning
-Solutions to Coursera course "Deep learning" from deeplearning.ai by Andrew NG
+Programming solutions to Coursera course "Deep learning" from deeplearning.ai by Andrew NG

 This specialization has five courses:
 1. Neural Networks and Deep Learning